Compiled by the Road Trip Alberta team

 HI Lake Louise Alpine Centre (Budget)

 Don’t worry, there are indeed budget options in Lake Louise!
 The HI Lake Louise Alpine Centre is technically a hostel, but there are private room options for those who aren’t comfortable sharing.
-With classic mountain decor and exceptionally friendly staff, the hostel is a terrific place to rest, relax, and even meet a few new friends after a full day of activities in Lake Louise.
+With classic mountain decor and exceptionally friendly staff, the hostel is a terrific place to rest, relax, and even meet a few new friends after a full day of activities.
 Its location also makes it a very attractive option; you’re a stone’s throw from many restaurants and tour operators in town.

 Castle Mountain Chalets